 The mission of The Phoenix Symphony is to provide the joy of music as a catalyst in helping Arizona to become the best place in America to work and live.
 We accomplish this mission by creating high quality music experiences to feed the souls of our residents, to bolster the cultural economy and to educate and strengthen our next generation resulting in a creative workforce.

-Each season, The Phoenix Symphony offers awe-inspiring Classics and Pops, one-of-a-kind Specials and dynamic Family concerts in downtown Phoenix and throughout central Arizona.
-The Symphony also offers a number of unique fundraising events such as Parties of Note, the Savor the Symphony Women's Luncheon and our collaborative TRIO Gala, a joint fundraiser with Ballet Arizona and Arizona Opera.
-Click here for ticketing information.
+Each season, The Phoenix Symphony offers awe-inspiring Classics and Pops concerts and one-of-a-kind Specials in downtown Phoenix and throughout central Arizona.
+The Symphony also offers a number of unique fundraising events such as Parties of Note, the Savor the Symphony Women's Luncheon and our New Year's Eve Gala.

 For more information or to purchase tickets, call 602-495-1999 or click here.